bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/pathways/module5_lab/genemania_lab.md

 Definitions:

 What are the networks: Definition of the types of interaction:

-●	Shared domains: Protein domain data.
+*	Shared domains: Protein domain data.
 Two gene products are linked if they have the same protein domain.
 These data are collected from domain databases, such as InterPro, SMART and Pfam.

-●	Co-localization: Genes expressed in the same tissue, or proteins found in the same location.
+*	Co-localization: Genes expressed in the same tissue, or proteins found in the same location.
 Two genes are linked if they are both expressed in the same tissue or if their gene products are both identified in the same cellular location.

-●	Co-expression: Gene expression data.
+*	Co-expression: Gene expression data.
 Two genes are linked if their expression levels are similar across conditions in a gene expression study.
 Most of these data are collected from the Gene Expression Omnibus (GEO); we only collect data associated with a publication.

-●	Predicted: Predicted functional relationships between genes, often protein interactions.
+*	Predicted: Predicted functional relationships between genes, often protein interactions.
 A major source of predicted data is mapping known functional relationships from another organism via orthology.

 What is defined by evidence sources?:

-●	Evidence sources are the information contained in the multiple databases that GeneMANIA uses to establish interaction between two genes.
+*	Evidence sources are the information contained in the multiple databases that GeneMANIA uses to establish interaction between two genes.

 Network:

-●	Node : circle representing the genes
+*	Node : circle representing the genes

-●	Edge: line that links two nodes and represent an interaction between two genes (multiple lines correspond to multiple sources
+*	Edge: line that links two nodes and represent an interaction between two genes (multiple lines correspond to multiple sources

-●	Node size: Mapped to gene score, i.e. the degree to which GeneMANIA predicts the genes are related ●	Thickness of edges: Strength/weight of interaction
+*	Node size: Mapped to gene score, i.e. the degree to which GeneMANIA predicts the genes are related

+*	Thickness of edges: Strength/weight of interaction

 Layout: The layout is different each time so the user can request the layout run multiple times until the user is satisfied with the result.

 in Networks tab:

-●	Percent weight (score): a higher weight means that this network helped more to find related genes.
+*	Percent weight (score): a higher weight means that this network helped more to find related genes.

 in Functions tab:

-●	FDR: False discovery rate (FDR) is greater than or equal to the probability that this is a false positive.
+*	FDR: False discovery rate (FDR) is greater than or equal to the probability that this is a false positive.

-●	Coverage: (number of genes in the network with a given function) / (all genes in the genome with the function)
+*	Coverage: (number of genes in the network with a given function) / (all genes in the genome with the function)

-In advanced options:
+#### In advanced options:

-●	Network weighting?
+*	Network weighting?
 GeneMANIA can use a few different methods to weight networks when combining all networks to form the final composite network that results from a search.
 The default settings are usually appropriate, but you can choose a weighting method in the advanced option panel. (more details at http://pages.genemania.org/help/).

-●	Related genes: are genes added by GeneMANIA in addition to the genes from the query.
+*	Related genes: are genes added by GeneMANIA in addition to the genes from the query.
 It helps to grow the network and then to predict function of the query gene(s).

-●	The attributes represent  the differences sources of evidence that can be used to build the network.
+*	The attributes represent  the differences sources of evidence that can be used to build the network.

 Notes:

-●	prostate cancer gene list is “AKR1C3 AR CYB5A CYP11A1 CYP11B1 CYP11B2 CYP17A1 CYP19A1 CYP21A2 HSD17B1 HSD17B10 HSD17B11 HSD17B12 HSD17B13 HSD17B14 HSD17B2 HSD17B3 HSD17B4 HSD17B6 HSD17B7 HSD17B8 HSD3B1 HSD3B2 HSD3B7 RDH5 SHBG SRD5A1 SRD5A3 STAR”.
+*	prostate cancer gene list is “AKR1C3 AR CYB5A CYP11A1 CYP11B1 CYP11B2 CYP17A1 CYP19A1 CYP21A2 HSD17B1 HSD17B10 HSD17B11 HSD17B12 HSD17B13 HSD17B14 HSD17B2 HSD17B3 HSD17B4 HSD17B6 HSD17B7 HSD17B8 HSD3B1 HSD3B2 HSD3B7 RDH5 SHBG SRD5A1 SRD5A3 STAR”.

-●	mixed gene list is AKT1 AKT1S1 AKT2 ATM ATR BRCA1 BRCA2 CHEK1 CHEK2 FANCF FOLR1 FOLR2 FOLR3 FOXO1 FOXO3 MDC1 MLH1 MLST8 MSH2 MTOR PARP1 PDPK1 PIK3CA PIK3R1 PIK3R2 PTEN RAD51 RHEB RICTOR RPTOR SLC19A1 TSC1 TSC2
+*	mixed gene list is AKT1 AKT1S1 AKT2 ATM ATR BRCA1 BRCA2 CHEK1 CHEK2 FANCF FOLR1 FOLR2 FOLR3 FOXO1 FOXO3 MDC1 MLH1 MLST8 MSH2 MTOR PARP1 PDPK1 PIK3CA PIK3R1 PIK3R2 PTEN RAD51 RHEB RICTOR RPTOR SLC19A1 TSC1 TSC2

-●	Tip: look at GeneMANIA help pages when you run an analysis on your own after the workshop: http://pages.genemania.org/help/
+*	**Tip**: look at GeneMANIA help pages when you run an analysis on your own after the workshop: http://pages.genemania.org/help/